This is the ultimate WordPress SEO checklist.

 Step 16: Avoid WordPress page builders that are slow.

-Page builder plugins are the latest “hot” plugins and can be very useful.
+Page builder plugins are the latest “hot” plugins in the WordPress community, and they can be very useful.
 They make complex layouts easier to build without knowing how to code.

 If you have to use one, go for it.
 Just make sure it has lot of good reviews for speed.
-If it slows down your site by several seconds, your site’s visitors won’t be happy and Google won’t be happy.
+If it slows down WordPress by several seconds, your website’s visitors won’t be happy and your SEO will be negatively affected.

 Step 17: Create a professional footer.

-Quality metrics collectively are factored into Google believing you’re a legitimate site rather than a fishy site.
+Quality metrics collectively are factored into Google believing you’re a legitimate website rather than a fishy website.

 Step 18: Consider making menu items link to your main traffic generators.